 Start your own dropshipping business.
 Sign up for a free trial of DSM Tool and we’ll help you get started.
 Today is the day.

 What can you expect from the new payment system:

 Adyen calls their checkout process ‘Frictionless payment flows’, and that is a great way of putting it.
 Expect that payments are going directly to eBay’s site without any redirection to another site or require the need to register to another service.
 The methods that Adyen supports are countless, and worldwide.

 - Centralized system to track and manage the business

 All that and more useful information can be found on Adyen’s homepage.

 eBay will still carry on and allow consumers to use PayPal as an option for buyers upon check out until July 2023.

 What do you think about this bold move from eBay?
+Are you ready for the 2018 eBay Spring Seller Update?
 Comment below.

 Don’t wait for success to come.
 Hire yourself and start your own dropshipping business

 The first-ever successful eBay managed payments transaction was recorded on September 24th, 2018.
 Sellers who opted-in to the beta phase are now beginning to receive payments directly through eBay.
 Unlike the case with PayPal, the sellers will not receive their money right away but will get daily payouts directly to their bank account.